 1505 Eastover Drive, Jackson, MS, 39211

-JACKSON- With the official start of summer, white-tailed deer fawns begin to appear in Mississippi.
-The Mississippi Department of Wildlife, Fisheries, and Parks wants to remind people to leave fawns alone.
-Many Mississippians may be lucky enough to come across a newborn fawn this summer.
-Often, those same well-meaning people think the fawn has been abandoned and want to take the fawn home to care for it.
-"We tell people the same thing every year - leave fawns alone," said Deer Program Biologist Justin Thayer.
+JACKSON - With the official start of summer, white-tailed deer fawns begin to appear in Mississippi.
+The Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) wants to remind people to LEAVE FAWNS ALONE.
+Many Mississippians will be lucky enough to come across a newborn fawn this summer.
+However, well-meaning people think the fawn has been abandoned or is sick, and want to take the fawn home to care for it.
+"We tell people the same thing every year - please LEAVE FAWNS ALONE," said MDWFP Deer Program Leader Lann Wilf.

-Gestation length for white-tailed deer is approximately 200 days, which means most fawning in the Magnolia State occurs June through August.
-"Following deer breeding trends in Mississippi, the earliest fawns will appear in the northwest portion of the state and the latest in the far southeast reaches of the coastal plains," Thayer said.
-Remember - if you encounter a fawn, do not pick it up … leave it alone!
+Following a gestation period of approximately six and a half months, most fawning dates in the Magnolia State occur from June through August.
+"Following deer breeding trends in Mississippi, the earliest fawns will be born in the northwest portion of the state, and the latest fawns will be born in the southeastern portions of the state," Wilf said.
+Please remember, if you encounter a fawn, do not pick it up… LEAVE FAWNS ALONE.

 For more information regarding deer or deer hunting opportunities in Mississippi, visit our website at www.mdwfp.com/deer or call us at (601) 432-2199.